Skip to content

 Handle state changes

-To cancel Subscriptions, remove third-party payment method details from Stripe’s Customer records and your database.
+To cancel a subscription, remove the third-party payment method details from the Stripe Customer object and your database.
 Listen for the customer.subscription.deleted event and delete any tokens related to the canceled subscription.

 Third-party payment cancellation Third party